The missouri delegation

 Credit: US Rep. Ann Wagner

-Representing eastern and central Missouri including the capital of Jefferson City, Congressman Blaine Luetkemeyer is an eight-term member of the House.
-Congressman Luetkemeyer has announced that he will not be seeking re-election in 2024.
-He serves on the Financial Services Committee; the Small Business Committee; and the Strategic Competition Between the United States and Chinese Communist Party Committee.
-The Congressman is a graduate of Lincoln University, is married, and the father of three.
+Representing eastern and central Missouri, including the capital of Jefferson City, Congressman Bob Onder is a freshman member of the House.
+He serves on the Education and Workforce Committee, the Judiciary Committee, and the Transportation and Infrastructure Committee.
+The Congressman is a graduate of Washington University and holds a law degree from St. Louis University.
+Onder is married and the father of six.

 District 4 - U.S. Rep. mark alford (R)

-Freshman member of Congress Mark Alford represents a district that is in the western and central part of Missouri including parts of Kansas City.
+Second-term member of Congress Mark Alford represents a district that is in the western and central part of Missouri including parts of Kansas City.
 A former television news anchor, Alford attended the University of Texas but did not graduate.
-He is a member of the Armed Services Committee, the Small Business Committee, and the Agriculture Committee.
+Married and the father of three, he is a member of the Appropriations Committee and the Small Business Committee.

 Thomas Take: Safe Bet Republican